 Generally, financial aid awards are offered for the entire academic year and are credited to a student’s tuition account in two equal installments in the fall and spring.
 If awards are for one semester only, the full amount of the semester’s award will be credited in one installment, except for the Federal Stafford Loan and the Federal PLUS Loan, which require a dual disbursement regardless of the length of the academic period of the loan.
-Click here for more information about loan processing
+Click here for more information about loan processing.
+The student must:

 The other exceptions are earnings from the Federal Work-Study Program, which are paid every two weeks, and the Trustee Leader Scholar stipend, which is paid several times a semester upon approval by the TLS coordinator.

 All requirements for receipt of financial aid must be satisfied before any of the financial aid will be reflected as a credit in the student’s account statement.
 These requirements will be noted under the Eligibility tab of the Financial Aid page in the Bard portal.

 Assuming that aid notifications are made in early May and all requirements are met in a timely fashion, financial aid awards will be reflected on the first billing statement for fall charges.
 An exception to this is the Federal Direct Loan, which will not be reflected until the MPN is submitted and an approval is received from the Department of Education for the loan.
 Another possible exception is the New York State TAP award.
 The state will not finalize a TAP award until the state budget is passed.
 The budget is due to be passed by April 1, but passage is invariably late.

 Most need-based grant recipients are verified, therefore, the awards become final only when data on the FAFSA and CSS PROFILE concur with the supporting documents, namely, W-2 statements and verification worksheets.